-The aggregate intrinsic value of outstanding and exercisable options as of January 31, 2015 was \$64,167 and \$38,669, respectively.
-The last reported sale price of our common stock on the NASDAQ Global Select Market on January 31, 2015 was \$131.94 per share.
+The aggregate intrinsic value of outstanding and exercisable options as of January 30, 2016 was \$71,947 and \$37,819, respectively.
+The last reported sale price of our common stock on the NASDAQ Global Select Market on January 30, 2016 was \$181.17 per share.

-Restricted stock awards
+Restricted stock units

-The Company issues restricted stock to certain employees and its Board of Directors.
-Employee grants will generally cliff vest after 3 years and director grants will cliff vest within one year.
-The compensation expense recorded in fiscal 2014, 2013 and 2012 was \$5,845, \$5,789 and \$1,408, respectively.
-Beginning in fiscal 2013, the Company introduced a forfeiture rate.
-Forfeitures of restricted stock awards are estimated at the grant date based on historical rates of the Company's restricted stock award activity and reduce the compensation expense recognized.
-At January 31, 2015, unrecognized compensation cost related to restricted stock awards was \$7,770.
+The Company issues restricted stock units to certain employees and its Board of Directors.
+Employee grants will generally cliff vest after three years and director grants will cliff vest within one year.
+The grant date fair value of restricted stock units is based on the closing market price of shares of the Company's common stock on the date of grant.
+Restricted stock units are expensed straight-line over the requisite service period.
+The compensation expense recorded in fiscal 2015, 2014 and 2013 was \$6,040, \$5,845 and \$5,789, respectively.
+Forfeitures of restricted stock units are estimated at the grant date based on historical rates of the Company's stock award activity and reduce the compensation expense recognized.
+At January 30, 2016, unrecognized compensation cost related to restricted stock awards was \$9,445.
 The unrecognized compensation expense is expected to be recognized over a weighted-average period of approximately two years.

-A summary of the status of the Company's restricted stock activity is presented in the following table (shares in thousands):
+A summary of the status of the Company's restricted stock units activity is presented in the following table (shares in thousands):